 - After milking, we bottle and chill milk immediately.
-Milk is poured in our clean kitchen, into glass bottles that have been sanitized with diluted bleach.
+Milk is poured into glass bottles that have been sanitized with diluted bleach.

 - We wash all of our milking equipment with soap and hot water, followed by an acid rinse, after every use.

-- We soak all of the critical components of our milking system in diluted bleach after every use.
+- We soak all of the critical components of our milking system in a chlorine sanitizer solution before every use.

 - We regularly clean our goat’s pens so that they’re always laying on clean bedding.
 This helps to prevent mastitis as well as fecal contamination from dirty animals.